 In September 2017, the crisis caught the attention of CBC’s Fifth Estate.
-The report examined claims of lobbyists spending millions of dollars re-branding pit bulls as safe family pets versus the findings of doctors and medical centers.
+The report examined the claims of pit bull marketers and lobbyists who have been spending millions of dollars re-branding pit bulls as safe family pets, and compared them to the findings of doctors and medical centers.

-The number of medical articles published in 2018 has doubled as doctors and medical centers express concerns about the disproportionate numbers of attacks by pit bulls compared to other dogs, as well as the disproportionate amount of damage.
+The number of medical articles has increased as doctors and medical centers express concerns about the disproportionate numbers of attacks by pit bulls compared to other dogs, as well as the disproportionate amount of damage.
 Medical findings indicate:

 • pit bulls are more then 2.5 times as likely to bite in several places than other breeds;